Decomposing ROE involves expressing net income divided by shareholders’ equity as the product of component ratios.

 Four-Component Disaggregation of ROA

-The analysis of the quarterly financial ratios indicates several notable trends and fluctuations over the covered periods.
+The analysis of the quarterly financial data reveals several notable trends and fluctuations in key financial ratios over time.

 - Tax Burden